top of page

 A Seasonal Residential Program Rooted in Land, Community, and Stewardship

-Meeting the World in a Grounded Way
+Meeting the Challenges of our Times in a Grounded Way

 What is unfolding in the world on multiple levels–political, social, economic, environmental–is calling us to fundamentally change the way we are in the world, how we relate to ourselves, to each other, to the Earth and to all the beings that call her home.
 To move through this polycrisis in a way that supports Life rather than destruction, we need to unlearn the myths that have brought us to this critical crossroad in the story of human kind on this beautiful blue planet we call home.
 We need to remember our collective embodied emotional intelligence and learn the social, emotional and relational skills that will enable us to work together as we imagine what else is possible.